maximilianh/ucscBeacon/README.md

 ============

-The GA4H beacon system http://ga4gh.org/#/beacon is a small webservice that accepts a chromosome position and allele and replies with "true" if it finds information about the allele, "false" otherwise.
-The purpose of the system is not maximum data transfer, but limiting information, to prevent the identification of patients or at least make it hard to identify them.

-This is an implementation of the GA4GH beacon 0.2 draft API with minimum dependencies which can be installed by simply copying it into a webserver directory.
+The GA4H beacon system http://ga4gh.org/#/beacon is a small webservice that accepts a chromosome position and allele and replies with "true" or "false.
+This is an implementation of the GA4GH beacon 0.2 draft API which tries to be as simple as possible to install and configure, it requires only Python >2.5, the default in current linux distributions and OSX.

-This implementation consists of a single python script.
-The whole git repo can be cloned into a apache cgi-bin directory and should run as-is.
-The script has no other dependencies, only needs a Python > 2.5, which is the default in all current linux distributions and OSX with the exception of Centos/RHEL 5.

-Your raw data, like VCF (see below) are not accessed by the script, but converted into the minimal format chrom-position-alternateBases.
-To keep the security implications minimal, the script is small and runs within your existing Apache webserver or any other webserver that supports CGI.
-The script can slow down queries if too many come in from the same IP address, to prevent that someone queries the whole genome (see the end of this document).
+For security reasons, the script is small and either provides its own webserver or runs within your existing webserver as a CGI.
+This beacon can slow down queries if too many come in from the same IP address, to prevent that someone queries the whole genome (see the end of this document).
+For security reasons, your raw data, like VCF (see below) are not accessed by the script, but first converted into the minimal format chrom-position-alternateBases.

 Quick-start using the built-in webserver
 =======================================